JULY 13TH - 18TH

 The Good Neighbor Challenge is Harvester Christian Church’s invitation to live out the love of Jesus right here in our community.

-Rooted in Jesus’ prayer for unity in John 17, this 40-day initiative leads us through a journey of prayer, connection, and service—calling every generation to step out in faith and show compassion to those God has placed right next door.
+Rooted in Jesus’ prayer for unity in John 17, this week of service leads us through a journey of prayer, connection, and service—calling every generation to step out in faith and show compassion to those God has placed right next door.

 Together, we’ll reflect the hope of Jesus to our neighbors.